Who Lacks the Capacity to Contract?

 A person who lacks mental capacity can void, or have a guardian void, most contracts (except contracts for necessities).
 As with contracts with minors, the contract is voidable, and not automatically void.
 In other words, the person who lacked the capacity to enter the contract can either end the contract or permit it to go ahead as agreed on.

+The motivational test.
 And some states use a third measure, called the "motivational" test.
 Courts in these states measure capacity by the person's ability to judge whether or not to enter into the agreement.
-These tests may produce varying results when applied to mental conditions such as bipolar disorder.
+These tests can produce varying results when applied to mental conditions such as bipolar disorder.

 Can an Intoxicated Person Sign a Contract?